volverjs/data/README.md

 </script>
 ```

-Note: The `httpClient` Map instances is NOT reactive, so after the `removeHttpClient`, the `httpClient` used before will not be destroyed.
+Note: The `httpClient` Map instances is NOT reactive, so after the `removeHttpClient`, the `httpClient` used before will NOT be destroyed.

 ## Acknoledgements